-ADA compliant trails: All proposed trails have less than 5% slope.
-Note that the portion of trail from Allentown Road to the Towamencin Historical Plaza is less than 8% for 135 feet, which meets federal highway (FWHA) accessibility standards for trails.
+Left Page: ADA compliant facilities - All proposed trails have less than 5% slope.
+Note that the portion of trail from Allentown Road to the Towamencin History Plaza is less than 8% for for a length of 135 feet, meeting Federal Highway Administration (FHWA) accessibility standards for trails.